triton-inference-server/server/docs/user_guide/trace.md

 [`OpenTelemetry trace APIs settings`](#opentelemetry-trace-apis-settings).
 As a general recommendation, make sure that `bsp_max_queue_size` is large enough to hold all collected spans, and `bsp_schedule_delay` does not cause frequent exports, which will affect Triton Server's latency.
-Also, users should keep in mind that at minimum Triton collects 3 levels of spans:

-* Top level.
+A minimal Triton trace consists of 3 spans: top level span, model span, and compute span.

+* __Top level span__.
 The top-level span collects timestamps for when request was received by Triton, and when the response was sent.
-* Mid level
-* Low level

-minimal number of produced spans on Trton Server side is 3:
-The `InferRequest` span, which collects timestamps for when request was received by Triton, and when the response was sent; the request span, which is named after the model the request was sent to and records when request was started and ended; the `compute` span, which records compute timestamps.
+Any Triton trace contains only 1 top level span.
+* __Model span__.
+Model spans collect information, when request for this model was started, when it was placed in a queue, and when it was ended.
+A minimal Triton trace contains 1 model span.
+* __Compute span__.
+Compute spans record compute timestamps.
+A minimal Triton trace contains 1 compute span.

+The total amount of spans depends on the complexity of your model.
+A general rule is any base model - a single model that performs computations - produces 1 model span and one compute span.
+For ensembles, every composing model produces model and compute spans in addition to one model span for the ensemble.
+[BLS](#tracing-for-bls-models) models produce the same number of model an compute spans as the total amount of involved in BLS request models, including the main BLS model.

 ### Differences in trace contents from Triton's trace [output](#json-trace-output)